beepvoice/backend-permissions/README.md

 Relations are cached in redis to avoid excessive querying time.
 A listener updates the cache on database changes.

+This service is meant to be used internally.
+Otherwise, people can systematically query it finding out which conversation a said user is in.

 ## Environment variables

 Supply environment variables by either exporting them or editing `.env`.